nsfm/dualsense-ts/README.md

 sudo systemctl restart bluetooth
 ```

-This is a BlueZ-specific issue — Windows and macOS handle pairing seamlessly.
+This is a BlueZ-specific issue; Windows and macOS pair without any fuss.
 The standard DualSense is not affected.

 ## Migration Guide